dib-lab/2020-paper-sourmash-gather/manuscript.md

 sketch size to MinHash for bacterial genome comparisons (Figure
 @fig:containment).

-DK also notes: do these belong in this section?
+Notes from DK: do these belong in this section?

 * The variance of the estimate of C(A,B)=|A\cap B| / |A| appears to also depend on |A\B|, which was somewhat surprising
 * The “fixed k-size” problem (which might be able to be overcome with